Air Pollution greatest Risk To Global Life Expectancy - UrduPoint

 "Though the threat of coronavirus is grave and deserves every bit of the attention it is getting, embracing the seriousness of air pollution with a similar vigour would allow billions of people to lead longer and healthier lives," said Michael Greenstone, creator of AQLI.

-Nearly a quarter of the global population lives in just four south Asian countries that are among the most polluted -- Bangladesh, Nepal and Pakistan.
+Nearly a quarter of the global population lives in just south Asian countries that are among the most polluted -- Bangladesh, India, Nepal.

-AQLI found that these populations would see their live span cut by five years on average, after being exposed to pollution levels 44 percent higher than 20 years ago.
+AQLI found that these populations would see their lifespan cut by five years on average, after being exposed to pollution levels 44 percent higher than 20 years ago.

+- Millions losing years - It said that particulate pollution was also a "signifiant concern" across southeast Asia, where forest and crop fires were combining with traffic and power plant fumes to create toxic air.

+Some 89 percent of the region's 650 million people live in areas where air pollution exceeds the World Health Organization's recommended guidelines.